scivision/fortran2018-examples/mpi/README.md

-# OpenMPI
+# OpenMPI Examples

-OpenMPI examples:
+This example uses FindMPI Imported Target `MPI::MPI_Fortran` as a modern CMake best practice.

-To run the simplest sort of multi-threaded Fortran program using MPI-2:
+To run the simplest sort of multi-threaded Fortran program using MPI:

 ```sh
 mpirun -np 4 mpi/mpi_hello